Azure/azure-sdk-for-net/README.md

 - App Service (Web Apps)
 - Key Vault, Redis, CDN and Batch.

 The next preview version of the Azure Management Libraries for .NET is a work in-progress.
-We will be adding support for more Azure services and tweaking the API over the next few months.
+We will be adding support for more Azure services and applying finishing touches to the API.

 **Azure Authentication**